ISISNeutronMuon/MDMC/doc/how-to/use-MDMC/simulations.rst

    notebooks/read-configurations.ipynb
    notebooks/molecular-visualization.ipynb
    notebooks/applying-a-forcefield.ipynb
+   notebooks/filling-with-packmol.ipynb

-Indeed, as mentioned in the :ref:`introduction-label`, MDMC can be used purely to aid the setup of MD simulations, without performing a refinement.
+Indeed, as mentioned in the :ref:`introduction-label`, MDMC can be used purely to aid the setup of MD simulations (without performing a refinement) via these methods.

 Creating a Simulation
 ---------------------